 The courses are led by Alessandro Petti, professor in Architecture and Social Justice in collaboration with Marie-Louise Richards, lecturer in Architecture and enriched by the contribution of advisors and invited guests.

 The course is divided into two modules during one academic year.
 The Fall semester is divided into three mandatory blocks and the Spring semester in four mandatory blocks consisting of an intensive program of seminars, lectures, studios, mentorships, collective readings, site visits and walks.
 Between blocks, participants are expected to independently develop their research.
 During the spring semester, more emphasis will be put on the production of a collective intervention and/or a discursive exhibition.

 The course benefits from being located at an art institution of higher learning with an experimental artistic research environment.
-The Royal The Royal Institute of Art in Stockholm is a leading art institution of higher education located in Stockholm with a long artistic tradition dating back to the beginning of the 18th century.
+The Royal Institute of Art in Stockholm is a leading art institution of higher education located in Stockholm with a long artistic tradition dating back to the beginning of the 18th century.
 The education offers both undergraduate and postgraduate studies in Fine Arts and postgraduate studies in Architecture.
 The course culminates with a discursive exhibition at the end of the year, where the artistic and architectural research developed is used as a support structure for public discussions, seminars, lectures, and performances.

 In order to fully benefit from the collective research atmosphere, we strongly urge participants to reside in Stockholm, however, if for some reason this is not possible, we ask non-resident students to attend a minimum of seven blocks and submit substitute assignments.
 The course will also offer field trips in Sweden and abroad.
 Course participants are expected to pay for part of the costs.
 The field trips are not mandatory and for those who are unable to take part a substitute assignment will be given.